To see all Colosseum ticket options

 Like all major tourist attractions, the Colosseum’s security is quite stringent to keep visitors safe.
 Visitors are not allowed to enter the monument with large bags, suitcases, or backpacks.

-If you are carrying your travel luggage you will be denied entry.
-Small and medium-sized bags are ok, but they will be screened by security personnel and go through a metal detector.
+If you are carrying your travel backpack or luggage, you will be denied entry.
+Small and medium-sized bags are allowed but will be screened by security and must pass through a metal detector.

 Italian military police, the Carabinieri, patrolling on horseback near the Colosseum